coxxanthony/rest-shape/README.md

 Shape REST API responses using **GraphQL-style queries** in plain JavaScript.

-This utility allows you to **pick, transform, reshape, and compute** API responses declaratively, with full support for directives, default values, filtering, transformations, and fragments.
+`rest-shape` allows you to **pick, transform, reshape, and compute** API responses declaratively, with full support for directives, default values, filters, transformations, fragments, and nested objects/arrays.

 ---